İzmit: Public transport

+Operated by Kocaeli Metropolitan Municipality, Akçaray is operational since 2017.
+The second line was opened in 2019 and the whole system of 16 stations has over 8 million annual ridership.

 Population

 Education

 Kocaeli University (KOU) was established in the city in 1992.
 The university has more than 50,000 students.
 It has established a department of international relations that monitors Bologna developments closely and oversees KOU's participation in the Erasmus and Leonardo da Vinci student mobility schemes.
 With membership in the European University Association, KOU is aiming for greater international recognition of its academic work.

 The university, while focusing on technical and engineering subjects, offers an extensive selection of courses in social sciences and arts as well.
 Some steps toward certification by ABET (Accreditation Board for Engineering and Technology) are being taken by the Faculty of Engineering, such as adaptation of course content in engineering majors.